Hyperbolic models for CAT(0) spaces: Introduction

 \textbf{Combination theorems.}

-Given some kind of geometric decomposition of a CAT(0) space $X$ into CAT(0) pieces, what can be said about the hyperbolic models of $X$ from the smaller pieces?
-A natural candidate would be a space $X$ admitting a geometric action by a group $G$ that admits a graph of groups decomposition.
-Another example would be a CAT(0) space $X$ hyperbolic relative to a family $\{Y^i\}$ of CAT(0) subspaces.
-Is the space $X_L$ hyperbolic relative to the family $\{Y_L^i\}$?
-Is there an $L$ such that the cone-off of $X$ with respect to $\{Y^i\}$ is quasiisometric to the cone-off of $X_L$ with respect to $\{Y_L^i\}$?
+Given some kind of geometric decomposition of a CAT(0) space $X$ into CAT(0) pieces, what can be said about the curtain model of $X$ from the smaller pieces?
+One instance would be a space $X$ admitting a geometric action by a group $G$ that admits a graph of groups decomposition.
+Another would be a CAT(0) space $X$ hyperbolic relative to a family $\{Y^i\}$ of CAT(0) subspaces: is $\X$ hyperbolic relative to the family $\{Y_{\Dist}^i\}$?
+Is the cone-off of $X$ with respect to $\{Y^i\}$ quasiisometric to the cone-off of $\X$ with respect to $\{Y_{\Dist}^i\}$?